-Let’s see some of the best Linux server distros and what each one of them about helps you to pick the best one for your business.
+Let’s see some of the best Linux server distros and what each one helps you pick the best one for your business.

 Debian GNU/Linux 8 (Jessie)

-Debian is over 20 years old, and one of the best Linux distros designed with top priority for security.
-However, the security is not everything when you consider Linux Server Distros, the stability is the top priority.
-Why are many of the Linux distros for server Debian-based!
+Debian is over 20 years old and one of the best Linux distros designed with top priority for security.
+The security is not everything when you consider Linux Server Distros, the stability is the top priority.
+Why are many of the Linux distros for servers Debian-based!
 The quick answer is stability.
-For installing packages, users can make use of API tools, package manager provided, Gdebi being one of the tools.
+For installing packages, you can use API tools, package manager provided, Gdebi being one of the tools.

-If you are looking for an easy to set up email, online game or media server, this Linux server OS is for you.
-But this Linux distro is limited for such users alone, the users who have more specific server requirements can also depend on this.
-The later is for quite advanced users as it demands some expertise for setting up.
-The basic version of this Debian GNU Linux server, which is the Network Boot image, that is coming with pretty low size 30MB of size.
+If you are looking for an easy-to-set-up email, online game, or media server, this Linux server OS is for you.
+But this Linux distro for server is limited to such users alone.
+If you have have more specific server requirements, you can also depend on this.
+But this one is for quite advanced users as it demands some expertise for setting up.
+The basic version of this Debian GNU Linux server, which is the Network Boot image, that is coming with a pretty low size 30MB of size.

-Ubuntu might be familiar for a majority of users as an alternative desktop operating system for Windows.
-Probably you might have used a derivative of Ubuntu when you switched to Linux platform since the list is so vast, popular and stable.
+Ubuntu might be familiar for the majority of users as an alternative desktop operating system for Windows.
+Probably you might have used a derivative of Ubuntu when you switched to the Linux platform since the list is so vast, popular, and stable.
 One thing that makes Ubuntu popular is its marvelous user experience.
-When it comes to Ubuntu Server users have two options to choose.
+When it comes to Ubuntu Server, you have two options to choose from.

 This Linux server OS is based on the open-source openSUSE Linux distro, formerly known as SUSE Linux.
 Open SUSE has two derivatives: Leap and Tumbleweed.
 For those who are looking for Linux server distribution with longer release cycles and stability, then Leap is meant for you.
 Tumbleweed, on the other hand, fashions rolling release with up-to-date packages such as Linux kernel and SAMBA, which is apt for power users.